abhisakh/Event_API/README.md

 **Category**: User Model - Serialization

-**Purpose**: Validates the User model correctly serializes to dictionary format suitable for JSON API responses.
+**Purpose**: Validates dictionary output matching the expected layout framework structure.

 **What It Tests**:
 - ✅ `to_dict()` method returns all required fields